Smuggler's Blues: Music video

 The music video for "Smuggler's Blues" was directed by British film and music video director Duncan Gibbins.
 It won an MTV Video Music Award in 1985, and inspired an episode of Miami Vice, in which Frey guest-starred.

 In the video, Frey plays a smuggler (his then-wife Janie plays the smuggler's female accomplice).
 The video is like a short movie, fitting the lyrics exactly and packs danger, suspense, and intrigue into a small segment of time.

-It opens with Frey in a car with his friend and male accomplice, counting money.
+It opens with Frey in a car with his friend and male accomplice (Gerry Del Sol), counting money.
 A drug deal is about to take place.
 Frey appears nervous, but his friend laughs off his concerns.
 As he goes in the building to complete the deal, Frey stays in the car.
 Suddenly, he hears a gunshot.
 His friend comes running, shouting that they must flee immediately—something has gone wrong.
 As Frey peels out, two men chase them, shooting.
 They strike and kill Frey's friend.
 Frey sees that his friend is dead and barely has time to react before he has to determine how to escape from the two men who are now chasing him in a car.

 Knowing he has to lose them somehow, Frey pulls the car over once he is out of their sights, grabs a suitcase full of money, and runs.
 He escapes by going to a roof as his pursuers look for him on ground level.
 He returns safely to his hotel, but there is not much time before they locate him.
 As he is talking to his female accomplice in his hotel room, one of his pursuers arrives in the lobby.
 Oblivious, Frey is giving out instructions: "Here's a little money now, do it just the way we planned..."
 After she leaves, he takes a moment to grieve—"I'm sorry it went down like this, but someone had to lose"—before readying to leave.

 Frey hurries to the hotel's elevator bank and presses the button to go down.
 In the lobby, the one pursuer has pressed the button to go up.
 He enters the elevator, then the video cuts back to Frey, waiting, back to the pursuer in the elevator cocking his gun, Frey again as the elevator door opens...leading the viewer to expect a confrontation, but nothing.
 After Frey enters the elevator and the doors close behind him, it is revealed that there is a second elevator, with its doors opening to reveal the pursuer, who has missed Frey by seconds.